Ruby McCollum: Shooting of Dr. C. Leroy Adams

-Ruby McCollum met Dr. C. Leroy Adams, a white physician and state senator-elect, in his office in Live Oak, Florida.
+On August 3, 1952, Ruby McCollum met Dr. C. Leroy Adams, a white physician and state senator-elect, in his office in Live Oak, Florida.
 She had driven there with her two young children.
 She later admitted that she shot him four times with a revolver, and said it was because he would not agree to leave her alone.
 She said that over a period of years, he had repeatedly forced her to submit to sex and to bear his child.
 She claimed that her two-year-old daughter, Loretta, was fathered by him.

-In notes and letters, McCollum said that Adams had abused her, and that she was pregnant with another child by him when she killed him.
-She also said that Adams took part in her husband Sam's "illegal gambling operation."
-An employee at the doctor's office later described seeing the doctor accept "large deliveries of cash in examination rooms."
+Later, researchers found that McCollum had left notes and letters that said Adams had sexually abused her, and that she was pregnant with another child by him when she killed him.
+She also said that Adams had taken part in her husband Sam's "illegal gambling operation."
+An employee at the doctor's office later described having seen the doctor accept "large deliveries of cash in examination rooms."

-Shortly before Adams' murder, The Suwannee Democrat began threatening to release information on Sam McCollum’s gambling ring, which put stress on Ruby and caused her to enter Brewster, an African-American hospital in Jacksonville.
-At that time, Dr. Adams also began treating Ruby for stress, possibly with daily injections of a sedative.

-She would be readmitted to Brewster a few more times, both when Dr. Adams’ son died; and when Dr. Adams won the primary race for the state senate.
-It is unknown if these two events were the reasons behind her additional admittances to Brewster.

-McCollum was arrested and taken to the state prison 50 miles away.
+After Adams's murder, McCollum was arrested and taken to the state prison 50 miles away.
 This was temporary and for her protection, according to contemporary accounts.
 Given what is known, the purpose of sending her so far from her home could vary.

-It is said that the day after her arrest, her husband Sam died of a heart attack in Zuber, Florida.
-He had taken their children there for safekeeping with Ruby's mother.

-However, the local undertaker at the time, Charles Hall, has stated that Sam "knew his life was over" when his wife shot Adams, and he purposely overdosed on his heart medication after knowing his kids were safe with Ruby's mother.
+The day after her arrest, her husband Sam died of a heart attack in Zuber, Florida.
+He had taken their four children there for safekeeping with Ruby's mother.
+But, Charles Hall, the local undertaker at the time, when interviewed in the early 21st century, said that Sam "knew his life was over" when his wife shot Adams.
+Hall claimed that Sam purposely overdosed on his heart medication and died after knowing his kids were safe with Ruby's mother.